deuscode/PowerShell-Docs/reference/6/PowerShellGet/Publish-Module.md

 ## OUTPUTS

 ## NOTES

-* This cmdlet runs on Windows PowerShell 3.0 or later releases of Windows PowerShell, on Windows 7 or Windows 2008 R2 and later releases of Windows.
+* This cmdlet runs on Windows PowerShell 3.0 or later releases of PowerShell, on Windows 7 or Windows 2008 R2 and later releases of Windows.

   `Publish-Module` shows no output if a module is published successfully.